plainblack/ving/docs/installation.md

 ### Update your .env file

 Configuring Ving to use Redis is pretty simple.
-Just dd a connection string that points to your Redis server:
+Just add a connection string that points to your Redis server:

 ```bash
 VING_REDIS="redis://localhost:6379"